alsamzu/font-awesome-svg/README.md

 - Font Awesome is licensed under the SIL OFL 1.1.
 - This repo is licensed under the MIT license.
-- Many of these SVG icons came from another repo, [Font-Awesome-SVG-PNG]:https://github.com/encharm/Font-Awesome-SVG-PNG/.
+- Many of these SVG icons came from another repo, [Font-Awesome-SVG-PNG](https://github.com/encharm/Font-Awesome-SVG-PNG/).

 ## How To Use?

-My usual workflow involves using GlyphSearch.
+My usual workflow involves using [GlyphSearch](http://glyphsearch.com/?library=font-awesome).
 Here you can view a catalog of all of Font Awesome's icons.
 The filenames in this repo are the same as what you'll see here.

 From there you can include the icon with an <img> tag, paste the code directly into your HTML, or use that code to create an SVG sprite.